mobxjs/mobx/docs/refguide/computed-decorator.md

 })
 ```

-Though this restriction is confusing and contradictory Computeds can be altered to work in a direct access manner with some of the following methods...
+Though this restriction is confusing and contradictory, computeds can be altered to work in a direct access manner with some of the following methods...

 ### Computed memoization with reactions

 A computed value should always be read by a reaction.
-Reading a computed value directly will cause it to recompute which can be expensive, depending on the how complex the derived result is.
+Reading a computed value directly will cause it to recompute which can be expensive, depending on how complex the derived result is.
 The following code uses the previous `OrderLine` class example and memoizes the `total` value so that it can be read directly.

 ```javascript
 class OrderLine {